koryvette/LOU---JS/readme.md

    * Express
    * xml2js
    * Moment.JS
+* If you do not have these installed already, you can install these packages by typing the following lines (individually) into the Command Prompt:
+   * npm install Node
+   * npm install Express
+   * npm install xml2js
+   * npm install moment
+* Download/save the project files to a folder in you pc. (from https://github.com/koryvette/LOU---JS)
 * In the Command Prompt, change the directory to the folder where the project is saved.
 * Once the directory is changed, type "node index.js" in the Command Prompt.
 * Open you web browser.
 * in the address bar of your web brower, type "localhost:3000".
 * The page should load with data from the API.
 It may take a minute or two, due to the amount of data, but be patient.

 ## Funtionality
 The following functionality has been added to this site:

 * A function was created to capture the current month, based on today's date.
 This data is used as part of the actual API.
 * Once the date/month is captured, the MONTH value is added to the API string.